sowcow/make-parallel-text/README.md

 - Warning: a lot of chat-gpt, ruby->rust conversions, incremental development with older things that may be around still.
 - there are simple noise compensations that could affect paths through noisy places, what can be seen on overlaps of those half-windows (the whole noise compensation is not visualized actually, so it may need a first look)
 - there is a mechanism to remove bias toward shortcuts of path-finding and to an extent it biases toward diagonal paths.
 It affects costs of final row/column (and initial ones on the very first iteration).
-- I was somewhat surprised that pathfinding does it so well with that bias mechanism and half-window movement
+- I was somewhat surprised that path-finding does it so well with that bias mechanism and half-window movement